notofonts/noto-docs/src/miniarticles/NotoSansAvestan.md

 # Noto Sans Avestan

-Noto Sans Avestan is a sanserif design for texts in the historical Avestan script.
+Noto Sans Avestan is a sans serif design for texts in the historical Avestan script.

-Noto Sans Avestan has multiple weights, contains 76 glyphs, and supports 71 characters: Avestan.
+Noto Sans Avestan has multiple weights, contains 76 glyphs, and supports 71 characters from the Unicode block : Avestan.

 ## Supported writing systems